 Cardiff EDC News and Events

-Issues relating to the free movement of people / workers within the EU, welfare benefits and immigration policies are rarely out of the news at the moment in many EU countries.
+Issues relating to the free movement of people / workers / students within the European Union, welfare benefits and immigration policies are rarely out of the news at the moment in many EU countries.

 Careers in the EU, 5 February 2015

 The Cardiff EDC held a ‘Careers in the EU’ event at the Centre on Thursday 5 February.
 The objective was to help young people find out about the procedures for getting a job or traineeship with the EU Institutions, and to hear from people who are working or have worked for the EU.

 The event was organised jointly by the Cardiff EDC and Charles Whitmore, EU Careers Ambassador to Cardiff University 2014/2015.

 The Role of National Parliaments in the EU, 20 November 2014

 There is a debate across Europe as to what role national parliaments should play in policy making in the EU – would an increased role for national parliaments enhance or reduce the democratic legitimacy of the EU?

 As part of Parliament Week the Cardiff EDC held an evening event, ‘The role of national parliaments in the EU’, on Thursday 20 November.
 A full house of sixty people (comprising students, researchers and members of the general public) came to hear two expert speakers on this topic.